 A key part of data gathering is developing a fuller understanding of what optimal consumption looks like on a regional population basis and how far a region is from that scenario at any given time.
 Currently, we have only national and some regional food consumption estimates (see for example Desjardins et al., 2010; Ostry and Morrison, 2013).
 To determine current consumption, researchers rely on partial consumption surveys associated with the Canada Community Health Survey, and episodic national estimates provided by Statistics Canada Food Disappearance analysis.
 The 2015 Canadian Community Health survey-Nutrition has provided up-to-date information on current fruit and vegetable intake, though it will be limited, based on two 24-hour recalls.
 The supply management boards and private companies also access private data for their purposes, but this too is incomplete and usually expensive to purchase, even if available.
 All of this is inadequate.
-More optimal consumption targets can only be derived from Canada’s Healthy Eating Guidelines (see, for example, Desjardins et al., 2010), hopefully to improved in the current round of revisions (see Policy Actors).
+More optimal consumption targets can only be derived from Canada’s Healthy Eating Guidelines (see, for example, Desjardins et al., 2010), improved in the latest round of revisions (see Policy Actors).
 For years, the Guidelines have been criticized for being unduly influenced by the animal industries (see Ostry, 2006 for an historical overview) and the role of dairy and meat is highly contentious.
 Although there is agreement on the broad strokes of a population-based approach to dietary health, translating those agreements into servings of different categories of food / day is fractious.
 In general, optimal diet means consuming more whole grains and pulses, less animal product, more fruits and vegetables (especially coloured vegetables), fewer refined oils and a movement away from soy, corn and palm oil and more toward olive, flax and canola, less sugar, and fewer processed beverages.
 Fish is a desirable part of the diet, but the state of the international and domestic fisheries suggests dietary requirements cannot be optimized.
 Equally important, the Guidelines do not adequately reflect the cultural and regional diversity of the country, so although there have been improvements they tend to promote the dominant food items and make it more difficult for certain cultures to adapt their diets to the guidelines.
 Many other industrialized countries are doing a better job of collecting food consumption data than Canada (Dianne McAmmond and Associates, 2000).

 What does it cost to eat an optimal diet?
 We do not have good data on this either.
 We do have data on what it costs to eat a minimally acceptable diet.
 Many health units use the Nutritious Food Basket (NFB) survey and some NGOs have also conducted surveys (e.g., Heart and Stroke).
 The NFB needs some tweaking, but it does serve to inform municipal policy in some parts of the country.
 However, the NFB is not in any way an optimal diet.For almost 20 years, the deficiencies in the Canadian approach have been recognized.
 “The information summarized in this Environmental Scan clearly illustrates that Canada lacks the national food and nutrition surveillance information required to support policy and program development, to measure the impact and outcomes of policies and programs, and to anticipate emerging issues to allow a proactive response.
 This lack places Canada alone among western industrial countries to which we usually compare ourselves on health matters.”
 (Dianne McAmmond and Associates, 2000).